binkley/homebrewery-files/witch.md

 #### Level 17: Final Words

-_Your curses cut even deeper than before.
-No more playing nice._

-When you use **Cross Words** to cast _Hex_ without a spell slot, the curse lingers for all who strike.
-Until the spell ends, whenever **any creature** deals damage to the target with an attack roll, the target also takes the extra psychic damage from your _Hex_.
+When you use **Cross Words** to cast _Hex_ without expending a spell slot, you can choose to empower it with Final Words.

+While empowered in this way, until the spell ends, whenever you or an **ally within 30 feet of you** deals damage to the cursed target with an attack roll, the target also takes the extra psychic damage from your _Hex_.

 This damage is applied only once per attack, regardless of the number of hits or damage dice rolled.

+You can empower your _Hex_ with Final Words twice, and you regain all expended uses when you finish a long rest.

 ## Witch Spell List